NHAS/reverse_ssh/README.md

 By default, clients will run in the background.
 When started they will execute a new background instance (thus forking a new child process) and then the parent process will exit.
 If the fork is successful the message "Ending parent" will be printed.

 This has one important ramification: once in the background a client will not show any output, including connection failure messages.
 If you need to debug your client, use the `--foreground` flag.

+# Donations, Support, or Giving Back

+The easiest way to give back to the RSSH project is by finding bugs, opening feature requests and word-of-mouth advertising it to people you think will find it useful!

+However, if you want to give something back to me, you can do so either throught Kofi (under "Sponsor this Project" on the right hand side).
+Or donate to me directly by sending to the either of the following wallets:

+Monero (XMR): `8A8TRqsBKpMMabvt5RxMhCFWcuCSZqGV5L849XQndZB4bcbgkenH8KWJUXinYbF6ySGBznLsunrd1WA8YNPiejGp3FFfPND`
+Bitcoin (BTC): `bc1qm9e9sfrm7l7tnq982nrm6khnsfdlay07h0dxfr`